xianlin7/BATFormer/README.md

 * more details please see the requirements.txt

 ## Datasets
 * The ACDC dataset could be acquired from [here](https://www.creatis.insa-lyon.fr/Challenge/acdc/).
-The slice-level ACDC dataset preprocessed by as can be downloaded from [here](https://drive.google.com/file/d/18W_d8ho0Tl7TgPQXczOXZK5OUxtYkQdc/view?usp=share_link).
+The slice-level ACDC dataset preprocessed by us can be downloaded from [here](https://drive.google.com/file/d/18W_d8ho0Tl7TgPQXczOXZK5OUxtYkQdc/view?usp=share_link).
 * The ISIC 2018 dataset could be acquired from [here](https://challenge.isic-archive.com/data/).\
 (The dataset partitioning of ACDC follows [TransUNet](https://github.com/Beckschen/TransUNet) and the ISIC 2018 is divided randomly.)